deepskystacker/DSS/Installers/README.txt

 10. Update CFITSIO to 4.6.2

-11. Bug fix: SIGSEGV caused by incorrect call to TIFFSetField (needed to use type toff_t for TIFFTAG_EXIFIFD)
+11. Bug fix: SIGSEGV caused by incorrect call to TIFFSetField for EXIFTAG_CFAPATTERN

 Welcome to DeepSkyStacker 5.1.10
 ======================================